ythirion/genaithics/README.md

 ## How to use genaithics codes?

 ### Source code files
-- Add the genaithics code genaithics as text in the headers comments.
+- Add the genaithics code as text in the headers comments.
 - Add it to your `README.md` as a `badge` picking one of those:

 ```markdown